-My leader, president of a major defense and aerospace business, was appointed in September 2003.
+A recent leader, president of a major defense and aerospace business, was appointed in September 2003.
 As president He was responsible for the operational excellence, citizenship and growth of the business.
 The company’s business is to provide defense and homeland security capability for internationally and to the US market.
 The company employs over 13,000 people and has sales of over $5 Billion.

-I have known my leader for many years.
+I have known this leader for many years.
 In fact, he was responsible for recruiting me away from a major competitor in 2001.
 Through the years, as he grew in his career, I have kept contact with him and he has always been responsive, whether via email or in person or by hastily scribbled hand written note.

 He is a charismatic leader, and displays all the qualities of a charismatic.
 When he makes site visits, it’s an event.
 He makes the rounds through all the work areas, not just the “Ivory Tower” or “Rug Row”.
 He walks around the buildings, travelling to the dining centers, the factory floor, the cubicle farms, the conference rooms.
 He kisses all the women and shakes the hands of every man.
 He warmly hugs everyone he knows well.
 He calls out people by name.
 He comments on our beautiful Rhode Island ocean and bay views.
 His people focus is undeniable.
 His charismatic, transformational leadership style is the principal reason he has many followers.
 He has established loyalty throughout the organization and on every level.

 When I asked for this interview, he was more than generous with his time.
 Within a few hours, I was booked on his calendar for a full half an hour.
 And, my appointment was held during normal business hours, not during his “open hours”, between 6AM and 8AM.
 During these hours, no appointments are needed; anyone can get in to see him.
 This was a signal that he took my interview seriously.